-- 1. Begin regularly scheduled night patrol of representative roads that are maintenance Class 2 and 3 roads, as deemed necessary. - 2.
+- 1. If required, begin regularly scheduled night patrol of representative roads that are maintenance Class 2 and 3 roads, as deemed necessary. - 2.
+Review and discuss the winter shift schedule in accordance with the municipality's collective agreement, if any. - 2.
 Have the required complement of the fleet ready to respond to a winter event. - 3.
 Have staff available to operate the required complement of the fleet if conditions warrant a winter event response